- A pacemaker is a small medical device placed in the chest to correct certain heart problems.

 - swelling, bruising or bleeding

 - blood vessel or nerve damage

-- a reaction to medicine during surgery.
+- a reaction to medicine used during surgery

 Most people with pacemakers can play sport, swim, have sex and keep up other physical activities.
-They should avoid contact sport though such as football.
+However, you should avoid contact sports, such as football.

 Your doctor will give you a medical ID bracelet or a card to keep in your wallet to let people know you have a pacemaker.
-You’ll also get instructions about being careful with some electrical equipment and medical procedures.
+You’ll also get instructions about being careful with some electrical equipment and medical and dental procedures.

-Last reviewed: February 2016
+Last reviewed: October 2022